Our Responsible Mining Philosophy

 In connection with our requirements under Dodd-Frank, we developed a process to evaluate the risk of whether gold, tantalum, tin and tungsten in our supply chain could be originating from the DRC and its adjoining countries and fueling conflict in that region.
 The Tiffany & Co.
 Conflict Minerals Policy sets forth Tiffany’s expectations that its applicable suppliers complete annual training on the policy, submit an annual conflict minerals survey, and source from a smelter or refiner that has obtained a “conflict free” designation with an independent private-sector audit.
 This policy also includes a mechanism for suppliers, employees and others to report concerns regarding potential policy violations.

 The Tiffany & Co.
 Conflict Minerals Policy does not ban our suppliers from sourcing minerals from the DRC or adjoining countries; we believe such a ban would adversely impact the mining communities and businesses operating responsibly in the region.
-Tiffany & Co.’s disclosure under Dodd-Frank, including both the Form SD and the Conflict Minerals Report, can be found on the Tiffany & Co.
-Investor Relations website.
+Tiffany & Co.’s 2019 disclosure under Dodd-Frank, including both the Form SD and the Conflict Minerals Report, can be found here.

 Tiffany & Co. is a founding member of the Responsible Jewellery Council (RJC), which seeks to promote responsible and transparent practices throughout the diamond, precious metal and colored gemstone jewelry supply chains.
 As a certified RJC Member, our status demonstrates that we continue to operate in conformity with the RJC Code of Practices, which address human rights, labor rights, environmental impact, mining practices and product disclosure.